ThomasBaudeau/sgENERATE/README.md

 # sgENERATE

-Snakemake pipeline to generate ONT read with sgRNA mimicking ARTIC protocol and to compare sgRNA finding tools.
+A Snakemake pipeline to generate ONT reads with sgRNA mimicking the ARTIC protocol and to compare sgRNA finding tools.

-more information on the [sgENERATE documentation](https://thomasbaudeau.github.io/sgENERATE/)
+More information on the [sgENERATE documentation](https://thomasbaudeau.github.io/sgENERATE/)

-<h2>Install </h2>*
+<h2>Installation</h2>*

 **Requirement**